-A good video game original soundtrack (OST) is tough to get right; it needs to highlight whatever emotion the player should be experiencing at a point in time, as well as being submissive so as not to be distracting to the player.
+A good video game original soundtrack (OST) is tough to get right.
+It needs to highlight whatever emotion the player should be experiencing at a point in time, as well as being submissive enough to not distract the player.

-Donkey Kong Country 2 (SNES; 1995)
+1. Donkey Kong Country 2 (SNES; 1995)

 It’s amazing to think that this much emotion could be packed into a game soundtrack, but composer David Wise made it happen.
 It is mostly upbeat and good for those times when you need a medium pace for your work.